voldikss/vim-skylight/README.md

 File searching is initially inspired by vim's `gf`.
 It fundamentally works by invoking the build-in function `findfile()` to perform upward (up to the root directory) and downward searching but asynchronously.
-So it will never block your actions.
+It will never block your actions.

 Symbol searching basically invokes `taglist()` function asynchronously to search for the pattern from pre-generated tag files.
 In addition, the plugin